Use our frequently asked questions to find out what you need to know about moving home.

 We will consider lending you money to buy different types of property.
 We may ask you to provide a bigger deposit on some types of property than others.

-Any loan we make will be subject to a satisfactory property valuation by a surveyor of our choice.
+Any loan we make is subject to a property valuation.

 While we will consider many types of property, we have a responsibility to ensure that a property is suitable security for a mortgage.